alphinV/IntroMLCapstone/README.md

     - xgboost (for the XGBoost notebook)

-3. Place train.csv, I have provided it to you already.
+3. Use train.csv, I have provided it to you already.

 4. Open a notebook (I used Google Colab).